Log in to save this article and keep your favorite resources in one place.

 Building Buy-In

-He cited another recent example where a client whose CIO was trying to pitch the implementation of SAP S/4HANA and got five minutes in a board meeting to make his case.
+He cited another recent example in which a client's CIO was trying to pitch the implementation of SAP S/4HANA at their business and got five minutes in a board meeting to make his case.
+This CIO focused on making every minute count and highlighting the enterprise-wide benefits to be gained; he ultimately earned the go-ahead he needed for the project to proceed.
 “You can tell from that five minutes whether the buy-in will come from the board or not,” Dessai said.
 “If you don’t have the buy-in from the board, there’s no point.
 You have to appeal to the collective pride of the people.”

 Documentation Baselines

-In rebuilding Notre Dame, a number of considerations needed to be taken into account: Should the facility be modernized or built from scratch?
+In rebuilding Notre Dame, a number of factors needed to be considered: Should the facility be modernized or built from scratch?
 Should the original color palette be painted?
 Those types of conversations, Dessai noted, are similar to conversations that happen with customers and internal stakeholders prior to a transformation—but those conversations aren’t the most important part of preparation.
 The key question to ask, Dessai offered, is: “What is the baseline for the rebuild?”

-In the case of Notre Dame, the reconstruction team relied in part on a full 3D model of Notre Dame and surrounding environments created for the 2014 video game Assassin’s Creed: Unity.
+In the case of Notre Dame, the reconstruction team relied in part on a full 3D model of Notre Dame and surrounding environments that had been originally created for the 2014 video game Assassin’s Creed: Unity.
 This full scan allowed the Notre Dame team to understand the building’s previous construction in granular detail.
-The documentation of Eugène Emmanuel Viollet-le-Duc, who rebuilt the Notre Dame after the French Revolution, was also an important part of the documentation baseline.
-Dessai pointed out the comparison here between the baseline provided by Assassin’s Creed and Viollet-le-Duc to the baseline offered by SAP Signavio in helping businesses analyze their core processes before beginning transformation.
+The documentation of Eugène Emmanuel Viollet-le-Duc, who rebuilt the Notre Dame after the French Revolution, was also an important part of establishing the documentation baseline.
+Dessai pointed out the comparison here between the baseline provided by Assassin’s Creed and Viollet-le-Duc to the kinds of baselines made attainable by process-optimization products like SAP Signavio in helping businesses analyze their core processes before beginning transformation.

-Notre Dame’s documentation baseline also came from Rémi Fromont, who’d completed a four-year doctorate program solely on the cathedral’s beams.
-His research had allowed him to document precise size and placement of beams.
+Notre Dame’s documentation baseline also came from then-architecture student Rémi Fromont, who’d completed a four-year doctorate program solely on the cathedral’s beams.
+Fromont’s research had allowed him to document precise size and placement of beams.
 He was chosen to be part of the reconstruction team.
 Dessai compared this meticulous documentation to LeanIX, which similarly allows companies to map the full scope of their software estate.

 Preparing the Right Team

-The same issues arise in enterprise digital transformations.
-“You have teams in India, you have teams in Poland, you have teams in Brazil.
+The same kinds of issues arise in enterprise digital transformations: “You have teams in India, you have teams in Poland, you have teams in Brazil.
 They are developing something for you.
 How do you get all of that in a central place and then combine it and make sure it fits correctly?”

 Dessai noted one other unexpected takeaway from Notre Dame’s restorations: with donations of €850 million raised, the final cost turned out to be a lower-than-expected €700 million, with the leftover funds made available to be used for renovations of other cultural monuments.
 “That is the beauty, that is the success of the rebuild process,” Dessai said.

 A skillful team that is dedicated to a successful transformation might also be able to come in on time and under budget.
-At least one can pray for it at a beautiful cathedral.
+At least today one can pray for such a result at a beautiful cathedral.

 Stay ahead with First Five, ASUG's exclusive newsletter.
 Subscribe today for a curated email featuring top insights tailored for SAP users.